 In this case, when you arrive at the airport you will need to fill in the Vietnam Entry and Exit forms, provide two passport-sized photos, show your passport at immigration and, in some cases, present your return flight ticket.

 British citizens travelling to Vietnam for either tourism or for business can enter Vietnam for up to 15 days (including the dates of entry and exit).
-This visa waiver is valid until June 30, 2018.
+This visa waiver is currently suspended due the Covid-19 Pandemic.

 For all citizens travelling to Vietnam, your passport will need to be valid for at least six months.